rukh-debug/vstatus/README.md

 - `vstatus.serverurl`: This is the URL of the deployed server.
 Provide the URL where the server is hosted and accessible. `eg. https://vstatus.verel.app`

-- `vstatus.apiKey`: This is the API key set during the deployment of the server.
+- `vstatus.vstatus_api_key`: This is the API key set during the deployment of the server.
 The server stores the key in the .env file with the variable name `VSTATUS_API_KEY`.

 7. Save the settings.